any-docs/css/content/guides/shapes/overview/index.md

 The specification defines a few properties, including:

-- {{cssxref("shape-outside")}} — Allows definition of basic shapes.
+- `shape-outside` — Allows definition of basic shapes.
-- {{cssxref("shape-image-threshold")}} — Sets an opacity threshold value.
+- `shape-image-threshold` — Sets an opacity threshold value.
 If an image is being used to define a shape, only the parts of the image that are the same opacity or greater than the threshold value are used in the shape.
 Any other parts are ignored.
-- {{cssxref("shape-margin")}} — Sets a margin around the defined shape.
+- `shape-margin` — Sets a margin around the defined shape.

 ## Defining basic shapes

 The `shape-outside` property allows us to define a shape.
-It takes a variety of values that define different shapes specified in the {{cssxref("basic-shape")}} data type.
+It takes a variety of values that define different shapes specified in the `basic-shape` data type.

 In the following example, an image is floated to the left.
 We apply the `shape-outside` property with a `circle(50%)` value.
 The result is that the content now curves around the circular shape rather than following the rectangle created by the box of the image.